victor-w-dev/kafka_python_streaming_crypto/README.md

 # kafka_python_streaming_crypto
-- A demo to demonstrate how to set up a remote Kafka-based data streaming workflow for collecting and processing cryptocurrency data (e.g. Bitcoin USDT perpetual contract data) using Python kafka-python package from Bybit API.
+- A demo to demonstrate how to set up a remote Kafka-based data streaming workflow for collecting and processing cryptocurrency data (e.g. Bitcoin USDT perpetual contract data) using Python kafka-python package and Bybit API.
 - A Kafka producer collects the data and publishes to the Kafka Broker in the same remote Azure VM with a topic (e.g. 'BTCUSDT-1min').
-- A consumer in local computer receives the data and then can have further transformation for trigger a trading strategy.
+- A consumer in local computer receives the data and then can have further transformation for triggering a trading strategy.
 <img src="https://github.com/victor-w-dev/kafka_streaming_crypto/blob/main/img/flow_chart.PNG" width="100%" height="100%"><br>

 ### 1) Setting up a remote Kafka Linux server